guifendjy/mini-bum/README.md

 # 🁬 MiniBum JS

-**MiniBum** is a lightweight, signal-based DOM micro-library designed for rapid UI prototyping, education, and exploration of reactive state management.
+**MiniBum** is a lightweight, signal-based DOM micro-library designed for rapid UI prototyping, and exploration of reactive state management.
 It consists of two parts:

 - [`minibum-core`](./docs/core/README.md): Low-level, class-based reactivity and DOM bindings
 - [`minibum`](./docs/core/README.md): A user-friendly wrapper with sugar syntax for easier UI creation